Community Campaign Fundraiser Talking Points

 - The Jewish Federation continues to help Jewish Pittsburgh recover from the attack.
 That remains a focus, but the needs that existed in our community prior to October 27 still exist, and the daily operations and programs of our community partner organizations cannot continue without your support.

 - People gave an extraordinary amount of money for The Victims of Terror Fund to support the victims’ families and the injured.
 The Jewish Federation chartered an independent committee the “Relief Fund Committee,” operating outside of the Federation, and gave them the responsibility to determine the distribution of these funds to the injured and to the victims’ families.
-None of these funds will support the Federation or its agencies.
+None of these funds supported the Federation or its agencies.
 There are additional community needs, however, that resulted from the shooting and that have to be funded through our Community Campaign.
 The Jewish Federation funded four weeks of extra security to any Jewish institution who requested it following the attack, at a rate of more than $30,000 per week.
 But we’re talking about the preservation of human life.
 That’s really what we’re asking — for your support to save lives and create a community more resilient than it has ever been before.

 We need you now more than ever to support our community through Federation’s Community Campaign.